Vishnudharan24/TorpedoX/README.md

 ### Layer 3: Symmetric or Asymmetric Cipher Classification
 - If the input belongs to modern cryptography, this layer determines whether the cipher is:
   - **Symmetric Encryption** → Moves to Layer 4 for further classification.
-  - **Asymmetric Encryption** → Directly classifies the specific asymmetric algorithm (e.g., RSA, ECC, etc.).
+  - **Asymmetric Encryption** → Directly classifies the specific asymmetric algorithm (RSA, ECDSA, DSA, Paillier, Elgamal).

 ---

 ### Layer 4: Block or Stream Cipher Classification
 - If the cipher is symmetric, this layer identifies whether it is:
-  - **Block Cipher** → Proceeds to Layer 5 to narrow down the exact block cipher algorithm (e.g., AES, DES, etc.).
+  - **Block Cipher** → Proceeds to Layer 5 to narrow down the exact block cipher algorithm.
-  - **Stream Cipher** → Proceeds to Layer 5 to identify the stream cipher algorithm (e.g., ChaCha20, Salsa20, etc.).
+  - **Stream Cipher** → Proceeds to Layer 5 to identify the stream cipher algorithm.

 ---

 ### Layer 5: Algorithm Detection
 - Based on the results from the previous layers, TorpedoX performs a final classification to accurately identify the specific algorithm used:
-  - **Block Ciphers**: AES, DES, Blowfish, Twofish, etc.
+  - **Block Ciphers**: AES, DES, Blowfish, Twofish.
-  - **Stream Ciphers**: ChaCha20, Salsa20, etc.
+  - **Stream Ciphers**: ChaCha20, Salsa20.

 ---